osmlab/atlas-checks/docs/checks/mixedCaseNameCheck.md

 The standards are as follows:

 * Words must start with a capital unless:
-    * The first letter is preceded by a number
+    * The first letter is preceded by a number (ex.
+20th)
-    * All the words in the name are lower case
+    * All the words in the name are lower case (ex. ferry dock)
 * All other letters must be lower case unless:
-    * They follow an apostrophe and, they are not the last letter of the word
+    * They follow an apostrophe (ex.
+O'Flin) and, they are not the last letter of the word (ex.
+Smith's not Smith'S)
-    * The entire word is uppercase, except the last letter if it follows or is followed by an apostrophe
+    * The entire word is uppercase, except the last letter if it follows or is followed by an apostrophe (ex.
+MAX'S or MAX's)

 The standards are broken by the following configurable exceptions (with default values):